aparnack/data_science/projects/springboard_capstone/documents/readme.md

 This folder contains documents related to my Springboard Data Science Workshop's Capstone project.
-If you are not familiar with springboard, please visit <https://www.springboard.com/>

 There can be following documents and more:
 1. 3 Capstone Project Ideas
 2. Capstone Project initial proposal